sun-n-y/storeAPI/README.md

     - regex provides pattern matching strings in queries
     - we are looking for name property, but instead of looking for entire name, regex looks for pattern options i for case insensitive
+- sorting
+  - order in which items displayed
+  -

 [Back to Top](#custom_anchor_name)